Latias94/asset-importer/README.md

 This project aims to provide the most comprehensive and up-to-date Rust binding for Assimp, supporting both import and export functionality with modern Rust practices.

+## Versioning

+This workspace uses independent versioning for each crate:

+- **`asset-importer-sys`**: Tracks Assimp versions and FFI binding changes
+- **`asset-importer`**: Tracks high-level API changes and features

+See [VERSIONING.md](VERSIONING.md) for detailed versioning strategy and release process.

 ## Limitations

 - **Limited Testing**: Needs more real-world usage validation